MicrosoftDocs/sdk-api/sdk-api-src/content/winreg/nf-winreg-regenumvaluea.md

 If the function fails, the return value is a
 <a href="/windows/desktop/Debug/system-error-codes">system error code</a>.
 If there are no more values available, the function returns ERROR_NO_MORE_ITEMS.

+If the <i>lpcchValueName</i> buffer is too small to receive the value, the function returns ERROR_MORE_DATA.

 If the <i>lpData</i> buffer is too small to receive the value, the function returns ERROR_MORE_DATA.